UoB-COMSM0166/2025-group-20/README.md

 ## Introduction
 As a team, we wanted to create something that paid homage to a game we all knew and loved growing up.
 Rather than relying solely on instinct and quick reactions, we aimed to challenge players’ focus, precision, and sequencing skills.
 We also wanted to create a game that offers players a fun and rewarding experience whether they were new or advanced gamers.
 This idea led to the creation of Smoothie Operator — a fruit-slicing game that requires precise accuracy and mental focus!

-We drew inspiration from two food-based games: Fruit Ninja, a fast-paced, endless slicer that tests reflexes but doesn’t require mental focus, and Overcooked, a kitchen simulation that completes tasks in a specific sequence but lacks pacing.
+We drew inspiration from two food-based games: Fruit Ninja, a fast-paced, endless slicer that tests reflexes but doesn’t require mental focus, and Overcooked, a cooking simulation that completes tasks in a specific sequence but lacks precision based mechanics.
 From these two, we created a hybrid experience with two twists.
 First, players in ‘Ninja'/Easy Mode slice fruits not just for fun, but to complete smoothie recipes in the order displayed at the top of the screen.
 Second, in ‘Samurai’/Hard Mode, players still need to follow the recipe order, but they must also slice fruits in specific directions, adding another layer of difficulty.

 Additionally, we wanted to incorporate a social aspect into our game, so we added a multiplayer mode where one player slices fruits with the mouse while the other uses the keyboard to control a basket and catch them.

-Designing our game based on user experiences led us to create a game that was mentally and physically engaging, simple to understand, and fast-paced.
+Designing our game based on user experiences led us to create a game that was mentally and physically engaging, simple to understand, and well-paced.

 ## Requirements
 <h3>Ideation Process</h3>